dimitri-nicolo/calico/reference/felix/configuration.md

 allowed through by a setting of `Accept` or `LogAndAccept`, those packets still contribute to the denied packet metrics as just described.

-When the `PrometheusReporter...File` and `PrometheusMetrics...File`
-parameters are set, Felix's Prometheus ports are TLS-secured such that only a validated client can read Prometheus metrics, and the data is encrypted in transit.
-A valid client must then connect over HTTPS and present a certificate that is signed by one of the trusted CAs in the relevant `Prometheus...CAFile` setting.

 #### Felix-Typha Configuration

 | Configuration parameter | Environment variable        | Description | Schema |